 If your new sea kayak seems very unstable to start with, don't worry.
 You will soon get used to it.
 Try this exercise in very shallow water.
 Sit in your kayak, stationary, holding your paddle.
 Lean your kayak and your body over to one side.
 You may be surprised how far you can lean without needing to use your paddle to support yourself.

-If the seat is removable, you can temporarily reduce the centre of gravity by taking it out and just sitting on the bottom, on a piece of thin foam, until you feel confident.
+If the seat is removable, you can temporarily lower the centre of gravity by taking it out and just sitting on the bottom, on a piece of thin foam.
+If you sit a couple of centimetres lower than usual, it will make you feel much more stable.
+You can leave the seat out until you feel confident.

 Sea kayak features

 If you look at a kayak from the side you will see that the the bottom ("keel line") has some curve so that the underside is higher at the ends.
 Put the kayak on a flat surface, press down on one end and it will rock.
 It's like the bottom of a rocking chair.
 The red boat has high rocker.
 The blue boat and the grey one below have medium rocker.
 The expedition kayak has low rocker, the race kayak has very little, and the yellow boat has more or less zero rocker.